kiyoon/camera-tools/instagram_tools/README.md

 # TODO
 1. proxy checkbox
 2. delete the file (move to recycle) & remove from DB
 3. Show already uploaded or not
+4. Warning when description too long